 In order to troubleshoot and watch over the execution of your connector, you may activate traces in Bizagi (In a development environment, or only temporarily, in a different environment).

-To activate traces, open the Tracing window located in the Configuration tab in the Ribbon and ensure you mark the External connectors item (by pressing the All/Warning/Error buttons).
+To activate traces, open the Tracing window located in the Configuration tab in the Ribbon and make sure you mark the External connectors item (by pressing the All/Warning/Error buttons).

 Upon execution, traces will be found at C:\Bizagi\Projects\<Your Project Name>\Temporary\Connectors\ file.